jroyal/SlackVote/README.md

 # SlackPoll
 Add a basic polling integration to slack channels.
 It currently allows for one poll per channel at a given time.
+This is an integration for Socrata's slack implementation to allow the admin team to make surveys inline in Slack.
+Our requirements are written by Diana Post and issues listed follow her requests.

 ---